syncpoint/terrain-rgb/README.md

 ## Hosting

 We have been using [tileserver-gl](https://github.com/maptiler/tileserver-gl) for our [Hosting basemap.at vector tiles offline](https://github.com/syncpoint/basemap.at) tutorial.
-For the elevation data tutorial we will be using [mbtileserver](https://github.com/consbio/mbtileserver) which is written in go. _mbtileserver_ is a single executable that automatically provides all MBTiles containers that are located in a child-folder (```tilesets```) of the executable.
+For the elevation data tutorial we will be using [mbtileserver](https://github.com/consbio/mbtileserver) which is written in _golang_. _mbtileserver_ is a single executable that automatically provides all MBTiles containers that are located in a child-folder (```tilesets```) of the executable.
 Please consult the github site of mbtileserver for installation instructions.

 ```shell
   ❯ ~/go/bin/mbtileserver --verbose